 1. (20-21) Jesus was made High Priest by the direct oath of God.

-And inasmuch as He was not made priest without an oath (for they have become priests without an oath, but He with an oath by Him who said to Him: “The Lord has sworn and will not relent, ‘You are a priest forever according to the order of Melchizedek’ “),
+And inasmuch as He was not made priest without an oath (for they have become priests without an oath, but He with an oath by Him who said to Him:

 a.
 He was not made priest without an oath: The priesthood of Jesus was established with an oath.
-It is recorded in Psalm 110:4: The Lord has sworn and will not relent, “You are a priest forever According to the order of Melchizedek.”
+It is recorded in Psalm 110:4: The LORD has sworn and will not relent, “You are a priest forever According to the order of Melchizedek.”